neurofuzzy/stamp/modules/kv-data-grid/docs/spec.md

   D. *Other Keypresses*: Typing in a locked cell will not change its value.
 A flashing indicator should be shown in the cell.

 3b.
 Actions: Editing Mode
   There should be a visual indication of the current cell when editing.
+Exiting a cell will exit edit mode

   A. *Arrow-navigation*: Using the left and right arrows will simply move the cursor within the text as normal.